 The Irish secondary (also known as post-primary) school cycle is generally 5 or 6 years long.
-Children begin their secondary school studies around the age of 12 and leave around the age of 17 or 18, having taken two state exams in that period.
+Children begin their secondary school studies around the age of 12 and leave around the age of 17 or 18, having taken 2 State exams in that period.

 The post-primary school system includes secondary schools, vocational schools, community or comprehensive schools and private secondary schools.
 The majority of Irish children go to secondary schools, which are privately owned and managed and often run by religious orders, although the teachers in these schools are generally lay staff.
-The majority of secondary schools are free, but there are fee-paying schools also.
+The majority of secondary schools are free, but there are also fee-paying schools.

 Vocational schools and community or comprehensive schools are all free.
 These schools tend to provide both academic and technical education and they often provide additional further education opportunities for school-leavers and adults in the local community.